Fizmath/Fizmath-Plaza/README.md

 ![orderadmin](docs/a11.png)

 The order repository  has no `UPDATE` command.
 Every single row is an event sorted by timestamp.
-The [ordering database](PostgreSQL/3_create_ordering_schema.sh)  has a `SERIAL` auto-increment  pseudo-type as foreign key, unlike other databases where the foreign key set as `uuid`, therefore,  in conjunction with timestamptz and order's `uuid` identifier we have  impossible to duplicate and easy to manage `event versioning` mechanism.
+The [ordering database](PostgreSQL/3_create_ordering_schema.sh)  has a `SERIAL` auto-increment  pseudo-type as Primary Key, unlike other databases where Primary Keys set as `uuid`, therefore,  in conjunction with timestamptz and order's `uuid` identifier we have  impossible to duplicate and easy to manage `event versioning` mechanism.

 By clicking on the `Event Sourcing` button, you'll receive all events for all orders.
 To single out a specific order just copy an order ID and paste it into the search box you'll see timeline of all events of a specific order.
 Use ` date created`  to sort by ascending or descending time :